 Have you ever left the theater when the movie was awful and you couldn’t waste any more time sitting there?
-I know… I have, too.
+I have, too.

-Why am I talking about movie theaters when this article is about Google AdWords and landing pages?
+Why am I talking about movie theaters when this article is about Google Ads and post-click landing pages?

-Creating an optimized landing page isn’t enough to generate and keep visitors on your page for them to convert.
-You need to work on both sides (Google AdWords campaign and landing page) to generate leads.
-This means that your landing page and the ad connected to it should be optimized andevant to each other.
+Creating an optimized post-click landing page isn’t enough to generate and keep visitors on your page for them to convert.
+You need to work on both sides (Google AdWords campaign and post-click landing page) to generate leads.
+This means that your post-click landing page and the ad connected to it should be optimized and relevant to each other.

 The Importance of Paid Advertising

 Organic search results use a more subtle strategy to make the sale than paid advertising does.
 Paid ads are more direct about selling you on a product or service.